HBashanaE/algorithms/graph-theory/README.md

 ## Graph Traversal

-A graph can be traversed using several algorithms.
+A graph can be traversed using mainly two algorithms.

 ### Depth First Search Algorithm

 Starts from a node and visits all nodes that can be visited from that node recursively.
-Uses a *stack* data structure when implemented iteratively.
+Uses a `stack `data structure when implemented iteratively.

 > Time complexity is O(n+m)